forkarinda/MFN/README.md

 ## Evaluation
 Please use the [nmtpytorch](https://github.com/srvk/how2-dataset) evaluation library suggested by the How2 Challenge, which includes BLEU (1, 2, 3, 4), ROUGE-L, METEOR, and CIDEr evaluation metrics.

-As an alternative, [nlg-eval](https://github.com/Maluuba/nlg-eval) can obtain the same evaluation score as nmtpytorch.
+As an alternative, [nlg-eval](https://github.com/Maluuba/nlg-eval) evaluation library can obtain the same evaluation score as nmtpytorch.

-In addition, a [ROUGE evaluation library](https://github.com/neural-dialogue-metrics/rouge) can be used to calculate the ROUGE series (ROUGE-N, ROUGE-L, ROUGE-W) score.
+In addition, a [ROUGE](https://github.com/neural-dialogue-metrics/rouge) evaluation library can be used to calculate the ROUGE series (ROUGE-N, ROUGE-L, ROUGE-W) score.